Telepath (musician): Style

-Birth of a New Day established Laurila's music as cyberfuturistic and dystopian, with the opening track "Recovery" featuring drones and sirens.
+Birth of a New Day established a more accesible side of his music with cyberfuturistic, dystopian and metropolitan themes, combined with Russo's influence of Hong Kong director Wong Kar-wai's films, and its opening track "Recovery" features drones and sirens.
 By contrast, The Path to Lost Eden creates a jungle-inspired style and aesthetic more similar to his other work.
 Of this difference, Russo wrote: "It's not necessarily the style of the music that links the albums together, but the idea of taking the same concepts and being able to put them into different worlds."
 Fact Magazine stated that The Path to Lost Eden "charts the journey laid out in the title;" while Nmesh's side creates said "path", Telepath's side represents the "lost Eden" itself.
 According to Andrew Ryce, Laurila's side presents "long, hypnotic pieces," in contrast to Nmesh's "grand and filmic" sound.
 "Glowing Eyes" features lo-fi basslines and reverberated keyboard notes that exemplify this divergence.
 "Heart Synthesis" and "Surface Tension", however, return to a less melodic, more atmospheric sound characteristic of Telepath's discography, with the former featuring distant ambient vocals during its runtime.
 In Beyond Love, Laurila and Cardinal's material is "particularly dream-inducing yet beat-focused" according to Flagpoles Gordon Lamb, and the duo presents "spellbinding music" according to Simon Chandler.

 All for Yous two tracks feature what Tiny Mix Tapes called "slappy bass" and "sugary keys".
-Its music, according to Tim Burgess, evokes a futuristic and uplifting sound that he compared to the style of rock band New Order.
+According to Tim Burgess, it evokes a futuristic and uplifting sound that he compared to the style of rock band New Order.
 Rain Temple emphasizes ideas of what Miles Bowe called a "noirish" atmosphere, while Simon Chandler wrote of its "transcendent" value as creating a kind of "disembodied vaporwave".
 Of Televape's Eternity, Chandler said its "blissfully hypnagogic" music highlights an aura of mystery that is reflected by the record's "trippy" music video.
 He compared Telepath's A to HKE's album HK, due to both emphasizing atmospheric traits over musical structure, but contrasted Russo's dark and ominous sound to Laurila's "near-heavenly ambiance."
 The Light of Our Love, as abstractly described by Tiny Mix Tapes, "stirs the cauldron of our intimate life," with tracks that evoke senses of weightlessness, tranquility, happiness, and tension.
 Building a Better World again guides the musical style of Laurila and Elzinga toward an ambient-focused sound.
 The fifth track, "The End of the World", was described by Ari Delaney as invoking "analog bells underscored by gentle, whispering background features."
 The title track features "a bright melodic atmosphere" of "subtle pad sweeps" and synths, which Delaney felt created "the perfect soundtrack for a neon metropolis."